imharshag/Latex-Report/README.md

 - ***Compile:*** Use a LaTeX editor like Overleaf or TeXShop to compile the document and generate the final report in PDF format. ⚙️
 - ***Customization:*** Modify the template to suit specific project requirements while adhering to the university's guidelines for formatting and styling.

+### Contribution
+Contributions and feedback from students at JSS Science and Technology University are welcome to enhance and improve the template for better usability and compatibility with the university's academic standards. 🤝

+### License
+This LaTeX report template is provided under an open-source license, allowing for free use, modification, and distribution for academic and non-commercial purposes within the university community. 📄